Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/README.md

 ## License
-The content of this notebook is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
+The content of this notebook is licensed under a [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License][cc-by-nc-nd].

 The template that this notebook uses is licensed under [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).